-Continuing global economic uncertainty, political conditions and fiscal challenges in the U.S. and abroad could result in adverse macroeconomic conditions, including inflation, slower growth or recession.
-In particular, during the first quarter of fiscal 2023, we continued to experience inflationary pressure and constraints in our supply chain.
+Continuing global economic uncertainty, political conditions and fiscal challenges in the U.S. and abroad have resulted, and could continue to result in adverse macroeconomic conditions, including inflation, rising interest rates, foreign exchange volatility, slower growth or recession.
+In particular, during the first six months of fiscal 2023, we continued to experience inflationary pressure, constraints in our supply chain and foreign exchange volatility.
+We also observed a slowdown in customer demand during the second quarter of fiscal 2023 as a result of continuing global economic uncertainty.

-Ongoing supply chain constraints, which substantially began to impact us in the second half of fiscal 2022, led to higher product component and freight costs in the first quarter of fiscal 2023 than incurred in the first quarter of fiscal 2022, and increased our cost of revenues.
-Supply chain constraints also delayed our ability to fulfill certain customer orders during the current quarter.
-Given the uncertainties that exist in the broader technology supply chain, we have continued to invest in inventory and certain longer-term commitments to help mitigate the impact of supply shortages.
+Ongoing supply chain constraints, which substantially began to impact us in the second half of fiscal 2022, led to higher product component and freight costs in the first six months of fiscal 2023 than incurred in the first six months of fiscal 2022, and increased our cost of revenues.
+Supply chain constraints also delayed our ability to fulfill certain customer orders during the first six months of fiscal 2023.

-If these macroeconomic uncertainties or supply chain challenges persist or worsen throughout the remainder of fiscal 2023, we may observe reduced customer demand for our offerings, increased competition for critical components, challenges fulfilling certain customer orders or continued increases in component and freight costs which could impact our operating results, including our ability to achieve historical levels of revenue growth.
+If these macroeconomic uncertainties or supply chain challenges persist or worsen in the second half of fiscal 2023, we may continue to observe reduced customer demand for our offerings, increased competition for critical components, challenges fulfilling certain customer orders or continued increases in component and freight costs, any of which could impact our operating results, including our ability to achieve historical levels of revenue growth.